Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it gets profile links from sidebar recommendation sections on a LinkedIn profile page, specifying the exact sections.
-It distinguishes itself from siblings like get_person_profile or search_people.
+The description clearly states the tool extracts profile links from specific sidebar sections on a LinkedIn profile page.
+It specifies the sections and the behavior of following 'Show all' links, making it distinct from sibling tools like get_person_profile or search_people.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.